Jeannette Unite, ANATOMY OF A MINE, 2024

 Despite trials and tribulations following my purchase, I found myself receiving an Archival Advocacy Award for the forensic archival research and registering for a PhD in Earth Stewardship Sciences.
 I also contributed lectures in spatial design at a private architecture university and at UCT’s Faculty of Engineering and the Built Environment, where the Geomatics division is based.

-But of course, the maps and aerial photographs and archives are visually inspiring.
-Using this material, transforming it into artworks, has shifted my focus from mining into the larger questions about our planet.
+But of course, the maps, aerial photographs and archives that inform my work are visually inspiring.
+Using this material and transforming it into artworks, I have shifted my focus from mining into the larger questions about our planet.
 I hope to reflect on and interrogate the system whereby all wealth is created from subterranean mineral deposits or by dividing the surface into real estate.